 In the same passage, Saint Ignatius draws clear connections between this rejection of the Incarnation of Christ and their shunning of the social obligations of Christian faithfulness:

 But look at the men who have those perverted notions about the grace of Jesus Christ which has come down to us, and see how contrary to the mind of God they are.
 They have no care for love, no thought for the widow and orphan, none at all for the afflicted, the captive, the hungry or the thirsty (Smyrnaeans, 6.2, Andrew Louth.)

 Saint Ignatius of Antioch (ca 35-ca 98/117), who is honoured as an apostle, bishop and martyr, is said to have known Saint John the Evangelist personally and converted to Christianity at an early age.
 A mediaeval legend claimed he was the child Christ took up in his arms (see Mark 9: 35).
 Earlier traditions say he succeeded Peter and Evodius ca 68 as the third Bishop or Patriarch of Antioch.

 He is one of the Apostolic Fathers, the earliest authoritative group of the Church Fathers, and it is argued that his understanding of the nature of the Church and the Eucharist was close to the Apostles and the Apostolic Church.

-During the reign of the Emperor Trajan, he was arrested, condemned to death, and sent to Rome for execution.
+He was arrested during the reign of the Emperor Trajan, was condemned to death, and was sent to Rome for execution.